personnumber3377/personnumber3377.github.io/projects/fuzzing_libmysofa.md

 That actually seems to compile the fuzzer!
 After a couple of fixes I am now in commit 5a45c42f8185aa70a1d4d80ce270dbb4a51fc7c2 !
 Thanks for reading!

+Anyway, you can take a look at the final source code here: https://github.com/personnumber3377/libmysofa